 What makes IDL empirical?

-As mentioned above, an empirical method has three parts: instructions, practice, and validation.
+The epistemological pluralism described by Ken Wilber in his Eye to Eye, with its three types of knowing (sensibilia, intelligibilia, and transcendelia, all guided by the three strands of empiricism (injunctions, experimentation, and peer review) as an excellent way to honor various types of truth while being able to differentiate between those which are transpersonal (include but transcend rational tests) and those which are prepersonal (cannot or do not meet rational tests.)
 For example, the scientific method says, “Here is the experimental design; follow it.
 Submit your findings to peers in the method for validation.”
-IDL and all yogas and even cooking use this model.
+IDL and all yogas – and even cooking – use this model.
 IDL says, “Interview emerging potentials and follow those recommendations that make sense to you.
 Operationalize them so they can be measured.
 Submit your results to peers, the court of public opinion, and your own common sense.”
 Like empirical methods, IDL encourages doubt, skepticism and testing rather than simple belief.

 “Transpersonal” means to be awake in ways that transcend but include any sense of self.
 There is no “real” you, but you contain multiple “yous” of greater or lesser reality.

-The second thing a practice must do in order to be worthy of the title “transpersonal” is transcend and include both belief and reason.
+The second thing a practice must do in order to be worthy of the title “transpersonal” is include both belief and reason and then transcend them.
 While almost all practices claim to do this, on close observation, few do.
 Openings that are devotional or psychic, including most mystical experiences, are pre-rational because they do not require reason.
 Children and criminals can have them.
 Openings by scientists like Einstein or by thorough-going humanists like Orwell or Kafka may be extremely valuable and extraordinarily rational, but are not transpersonal unless they are permanent.
-Meditation does not have to be but can indeed be a transpersonal tool, because it can create permanent stage development in clarity, self-definition and other core qualities of enlightenment, and because it can transcend both belief and reason as a trans-rational, trans-personal experiential process.
+Meditation can create permanent stage development in clarity, self-definition and other core qualities of enlightenment because it can transcend both belief and reason as a trans-rational, trans-personal experiential process.